Erudika/paraio.org/src/monolite/partials/002-standalone.md

 </pre>

+## Deploying to a servlet container

-Another option is to get the WAR file and deploy it to your favorite servlet container like Tomcat or GlassFish, for example.
+Another option is to deploy the WAR file to a servlet container like Tomcat or GlassFish, for example.

 **Note:** We recommend deploying the Para at the root context `/`.
 You can do this by renaming the WAR file to `ROOT.war` before deploying.
 See [the Config](#005-config) for more details about configuring your deployment.